 The proposal narrative describes what is the proposed work for the project which has a 15 page limit.
 The budget narrative is separate from the proposal narrative that provides detailed narrative justification for each project budget expense.

 Are either of these part of the 15-page limit of the "proposal narrative."

 The budget section described in 3g and 3h are not part of the proposal narrative (description) 15 pages maximum requirement.
-There are no page limits for the budget narrative/justification section.
+The detailed budget should not exceed 10 pages.